-Out of the 85 SDG Acceleration Actions that will be presented this week, 20 of them relate to digital technology, and have been proposed mainly by governments and civil society.
-Tech companies alone account for only two submissions and are partners in five of the ‘digital’ acceleration actions.
+Out of the 85 SDG Acceleration Actions presented this week, 20 relate to digital technology, and have been proposed mainly by governments and civil society.
+Tech companies account for only two submissions and are partners in five ‘digital’ acceleration actions.
 Prominent tech giants are missing from the picture.
 Mobilising the tech sector remains the main challenge in connecting the SDGs to a ‘digital steroids’ drip.

-Secondly, higher quality data, and more of it, can improve the way we are monitoring the implementation of SDGs.
-One of the key messages of the 2019 High-Level Political Forum (9 - 18 July) is that currently, two-thirds of the SDG indicators - the key tool for measuring the implementation of the SDGs - lack sufficient or up-to-date data.
+Secondly, higher quality data, and more of it, can improve how we monitor the implementation of SDGs.
+One of the key messages of the 2019 High-Level Political Forum (9 – 18 July) is that currently, two-thirds of the SDG indicators – the key tool for measuring the implementation of the SDGs – lack sufficient or up-to-date data.